 DIF exists when an item appears to favor one subgroup or present a disadvantage to another group after students across both groups have been matched on proficiency.
 In DIF procedures, the subgroups of interest are categorized into two groups: focal and reference groups.
-The focal group is the group of interest, while the reference group is the group to which the focal group is compared to.
-For example, in gender DIF analyses, females are the focal group and males are the reference group; in ethnicity DIF analyses, African Americans are a focal group, while Whites are the reference group.
-DIF analyses on ethnicity can be extended to other ethnic groups to represent the focal group and comparing them each to Whites.
+The focal group is the group of interest; the reference group is the group to which the focal group is compared to.
+For example, in gender DIF analyses, females are the focal group and males are the reference group; in ethnicity DIF analyses, African Americans are a focal group, and the White subgroup is the reference group.
+DIF analyses on ethnicity can be extended to other ethnic groups to represent the focal group and comparing them each to the White subgroup.
 Because students are matched on proficiency across focal and reference groups, statistical differences found between the groups are not confounded by student proficiency.